Skip to main content

 This option applies to Chrome and Firefox only.

-When Chrome and Firefox workers are to take a screenshot of a page taller than 4000 pixels, they apply a workaround that involves resizing the viewport briefly so that all the content fits inside it.
-Without this workaround, some of the content below the bottom edge of the viewport can disappear (inconsistently).
-In some cases, this workaround can lead to other issues.
-Especially when you are using the vh CSS unit.
-A page with an element of height: 100vh will take up the entire screenshot when the viewport-altering fallback is in effect.
-To turn off the workaround completely, set useFullPageFallbackForTallScreenshots: false.
+When Chrome and Firefox workers take screenshots of pages taller than 4000 pixels, they apply a workaround that briefly resizes the viewport so all content fits inside it.
+Without this workaround, content below the viewport's bottom edge can disappear inconsistently.
+However, this workaround can cause other issues, especially when using the vh CSS unit.
+A page with an element of height: 100vh will take up the entire screenshot when the viewport-altering fallback is active.
+To disable this workaround completely, set useFullPageFallbackForTallScreenshots: false.

 module.exports = {